-On monday, the saga between Sarkodie and Charterhouse started after Sarkodie took to his tweeter handle to let the world know the issues betweem himself and Charterhouse, the organisers of Vodafone Ghana Music Awards.Just yesterday, 7th April, the event organsing company CharterHouse apologise to Sarkodie through a press statement and further on their tv station Gh One through George Quaye the PRO of the company and the also the host of the "PUNDIT" an enetertainment talk show.
+On monday, the saga between Sarkodie and Charterhouse started after Sarkodie took to his tweeter handle to let the world know the issues betweem himself and Charterhouse, the organisers of Vodafone Ghana Music Awards.Just yesterday, 7th April, the event organsing company CharterHouse apologise to Sarkodie through a press statement and further on their tv station Gh One through George Quaye the PRO of the company and the also the host of the "PUNDIT" an enetertainment talk show. countless hours and resources creating the next big song, video and who frequently entertain the public often at rates below their output and value get accorded basic courtesies?

 ...